-My most recent Secret Recipe Club blog was the lovely Chit Chat Chomp written by Leigh in Melbourne, Australia.
-When I started this blog, I expected to find a few unique recipes to shared and hoped to interact with a few lovely people.
-My expectations have been exceeded on both fronts.
-When I get to interact with other bloggers from half a world away - if only in the form of a recipe – I feel truly lucky.
+I learned of this coconut quick bread recipe from my most recent Secret Recipe Club partner, Leigh, author of Chit Chat Chomp in Melbourne, Australia.
+When I get to interact with other bloggers from half a world away – if only in the form of a recipe – I feel truly lucky.

 - 1 cup granulated sugar